mstksg/inCode/copy/entries/advent-free-group.md

 ### Epilogue: A Note on Cleaning

-Since I have posted this, I have gotten a few comments on different platforms debating "clean then aggregate" is the same as "aggregate then clean".
+Since I have posted this, I have gotten a few comments on different platforms debating whether or not "clean then aggregate" is truly same as "aggregate then clean".

 Just to clarify, `clean c` here does *not* mean "remove `c`".
 It means "re-interpret our group element with the new property that `c` is the identity